rafaelwendel/UploadHelper/README.md

     $upload->set_file_name('new_name'); //The new name of file

-Overwrite file with same name? (true or false) - True is default
+Do you want overwrite file with same name? (true or false) - True is default

     $upload->set_overwrite(false); // Do not overwrite files with the same name

-Limit the size of files?
+How to limit the size of the files?
 (2MB is default)

     $upload->set_max_size(5); //Set the size in megabytes